-Noelle McManus is a writer, poet, and editor from Long Island, New York.
+Noelle McManus is a writer, poet, editor, and translator from Long Island, New York.

 She studies Linguistics and Spanish at the University of Massachusetts Amherst, where she is also pursuing a German minor.
-Since 2018, she has worked as an editorial assistant for both Wellesley Centers for Women's Women's Review of Books and independent publishing house Dottir Press.
-She plans to conduct her senior year thesis on translations of the works of South American women writers, namely ones that directly contradict misogynistic cultural beliefs.
+She has worked as an editorial assistant for both Wellesley Centers for Women's Women's Review of Books and independent publishing house Dottir Press.
+Currently, she is translating Estás muy callada hoy by Ana Navajas and writing novels that will never see the light of day.

 Perhaps the spiral Minoan script

 is not a language but a map.
 What we feel most has